mayinuddin-munna/own-portfolio/README.md

 - About
 - Service Mission
 - Service vision
-- Newsletter section
+- Blog section
-- Testimonial Section
 - Footer

+### The contact us page comprises of a form that allows users to insert their details and submit for them to be contacted.

-### The table below shows the form sections and inputs that are in the sections
+The following are the inputs contained in the contact us form:

 | Section | Inputs |
 |--------------|--------------|